MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/26-Azure-Databricks-SQL.md

 ## View and start a SQL Warehouse

 1. When the Azure Databricks workspace resource has been deployed, go to it in the Azure portal.
-2. In the **Overview** page for your Azure Databricks workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
+1. In the **Overview** page for your Azure Databricks workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
-3. If a **What's your current data project?** message is displayed, select **Finish** to close it.
-Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains the names of the task categories.

-    >**Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
+    > **Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
 Dismiss these and follow the instructions provided to complete the tasks in this exercise.

+1. View the Azure Databricks workspace portal and note that the sidebar on the left side contains the names of the task categories.
 1. In the sidebar, under **SQL**, select **SQL Warehouses**.
 1. Observe that the workspace already includes a SQL Warehouse named **Starter Warehouse**.
 1. In the **Actions** (**&#8285;**) menu for the SQL Warehouse, select **Edit**.
 Then set the **Cluster size** property to **2X-Small** and save your changes.